 Bruiser (2000) – What Happened to This Horror Movie?

 In the film, Romero writes the story of a mild-mannered and empathetic man named Henry Creedlow.
 Henry works at a fashion magazine called Bruiser with an overbearing narcissistic boss and then comes home at the end of the day to a money-hungry, dehumanizing wife and their half-finished home he can’t afford.
 He’d talk to his best friend and financial advisor about it, but he’s too busy stealing Henry’s money on the side and flaunting it in his face.
 “I thought there’d be more… I always think there will be more” Henry says as his supposed friend gives him the bad news about his finances.
 After hearing a caller on a radio program kill himself live on air one morning, Henry starts to feel a change deep within himself.

 With every personal slight, he begins to have visions of himself doing copious amounts of harm to others in return.
 A lady who cuts him off on the train gets punched in the face and thrown on the tracks where the train runs over her head.
 Later, moments after he sees his wife giving his asshole boss his very own “job” poolside, he imagines driving an axe into her head.
 He’s not doing great and the world around him just keeps pushing him like those cops did Rambo in First Blood.
 One day, his only true friend hands him a blank, white mask and asks him to decorate it with his personality.
 He stares at it, unable to complete the task because he is empty inside.
-Then, he wakes up and finds that the mask has molded to his face and he is unable to remove it.
+Then, he wakes up and finds that the mask has molded to his face and he is unable to remove it, giving him a blank face.
 His fantasies then begin to blur with the real world and he murders a woman he catches stealing from his home.
 Then he murders his wife when he catches her banging his boss.
 Finally, with the cops on his heels, he tracks his larger-than-life dick of a boss down to a huge Halloween party where The Misfits happen to be playing for his big finale.

+Bruiser (2000) – What Happened to This Horror Movie?